Patient Experience Ambassador Program

 - Immunization clearances involve submitting proof of MMR, Varicella (chicken pox) and 2 negative TB tests

-- Each full semester internship is a 3 credit, upper division course and billed through the Bursar’s office as a regular UA course.
+- This summer internship is a 2 credit, upper division course and billed through the Bursar’s office as a regular UA course.

-- Total contact hours you are required to complete during each semester is 120.
+- Total contact hours you are required to complete is 90.